nikkisingh0204/react-tv-show-advisor/README.md

 # React Tv-Show-Advisor Project

 This project is a simple tv-show-advisor web application built using React.js.
-It allows users to search for a tv show , which will return the rating and short description .
-The user will also be recommended with similar category shows in the same page .
+It allows users to search for a tv show, which will return the rating and short description.
+The user will also be recommended with similar categories shown on the same page.
 ## Features

-- Search for any tv show .
+- Search for any tv show.
 - Provides rating and short description.
-- Recommend shows of similar genre .
+- Recommend shows of a similar genre.

 ## Technologies Used